jzurner1/School-Notes/20 - Software/23 - Windows/NTLM.md

-New Technology LAN Manager (NTLM) is a suite of security protocols offered by Microsoft to authenticate user identities and protect the integrity and confidentiality of their activity.
-It uses a challenge-response mechanism to authenticate users.
+New Technology LAN manager is a default authentication scheme that performs authentication using a challenge/response strategy (as detailed below).

+NTLM consists of two protocols, NTLM authentication protocol and LAN manager (LM) authentication protocol.
+Each of these protocols uses a different hash methodology to store user's passwords.

 ## Process
 The NTLM authentication process usually follows the following step-by-step process: